The 2022 ATEC Pipeline Report: New Mechanic Figures Trending in Right Direction, But Major Workforce Shortage Still Looms

-Each year, ATEC compiles information about FAA airframe and powerplant (A&P) mechanic certificate holders, the aviation maintenance technician schools (AMTS) that prepare the majority of those individuals for careers in aviation maintenance, and the companies that employ maintenance professionals.
-These compilations are published annually as The Pipeline Report.
+This year's annual publication includes information about FAA A&P mechanic certificate holders, the aviation maintenance technician schools that prepare the majority of those individuals for careers in aviation maintenance, and the companies that employ maintenance professionals.

 This edition covers the period since the last version was published in October 2021.
 Since then, the aviation industry has bounced back from one of the most significant declines in both depth and duration in the history of commercial air transport.